Ata Rangi Pinot Noir Martinborough 2019/2020

-This wine is one of the country's best Pinot Noirs, having won an extremely long string of awards and accolades over the decades, which both Clive and Helen attribute to, among other things, 40% of the wine being made from the Abel clone of Pinot Noir.
+This wine is one of the country's best Pinot Noirs, having won an extremely long string of awards and accolades over the decades, which both winemakers, Clive Paton and Helen Masters, attribute to, among other things, 40% of the wine being made from the Abel clone of Pinot Noir.
 This clone was famously (true story) brought in via a gumboot from a grand cru vineyard in Burgundy, France; the traditional classic home to the Pinot grape.

 Abel brings structure and intensity to Pinot Noir, as does the climate in the Wairarapa, which heavily reduces potential yields at flowering time in spring, resulting in smaller bunch architecture and more intense flavours as a direct result.